Get Help Now - Confidential & Free Phone icon800-671-4304

 Substance use disorders are prevalent in the military due to a number of demographic-specific risk factors.

-Neither active-duty servicepersons nor veterans receive consistent addiction treatment at the level that research indicates that it is needed.
+Neither active-duty servicepersons nor veterans receive consistent addiction treatment at the level that research indicates is needed.
 Domestically, the military could benefit from structured, medically supervised inpatient detox centers, either run by the VA or civilian organizations.
 Then they can transfer patients to additional treatment to learn recovery skills.7

 How Long Is the Stay at Inpatient Detox Centers?